Bayesian Predictive Inference Beyond Martingales: Numerical Illustrations

 \textbf{LIDAR data.} It consists of $221$ observations from a light detection and ranging (LIDAR) experiment.
 It includes a regressor, the distance traveled before the light is reflected back to its source ($x$, range), and a dependent variable, the logarithm of the ratio of received light from two laser sources ($y$, log intensity).
 We estimate the regression function with the full data sets via KerP and DPM (Figure~\ref{fig:lidar_regression}) and the conditional densities at $x=0$ and $x=-3$ (SM Figures~\ref{fig:lidar_density0} and \ref{fig:lidar_density-3}).
 In addition, using holdout data sets ($10$ random splits, $80\%$ training, $20\%$ test) we do a prediction exercise using the regression function estimated on the training data.
 For KerP, we used a Gaussian kernel with bandwidth selected via the multivariate plug-in method of \cite{wand1994multivariate} ($M=1000$, $B=600$).

-In Figure~\ref{fig:lidar_regression}, KerP regression function appears less smooth than DPM and the credible region is wider.
+In Figure~\ref{fig:lidar_regression}, KerP regression function appears less smooth than DPM and with wider credible regions.
 The two estimates differ slightly for positive values of range, with DPM having a linear behavior, while the KerP has a slightly positive curvature.
-KerP $MSE$ is $0.1003$ and DPM $MSE$ $0.1085$, approximately $8\%$ higher.
+KerP $MSE$ is $0.1003$ and DPM $MSE$ is $0.1085$, approximately $8\%$ higher.
 SM Figure~\ref{fig:lidar_density0} depicts a conditional density at a value $x=0$, which is in the middle of the data set.
-Here, the DPM estimate appears remarkably smoother and with much narrower credible bands than KerP.
+The DPM estimate appears remarkably smoother and with much narrower credible bands than KerP.
 As in \cite{fong2021martingale}, we estimated the conditional density at $x=-3$, which is well outside the interval of observed values (SM Figure~\ref{fig:lidar_density-3}).
-Here, KerP does not perform well, with wide credible bands and bumpy estimates.
-A possible explanation is that there is no borrowing of information due to the low bandwidth, as we are well outside the boundary region.
-Another is that the Gaussian kernel may not be fully appropriate in this instance, since the regressor (range) is essentially a regular grid of values.
+KerP does not perform well, with wide credible bands and bumpy estimates.
+This illustrates a known limitation of kernel methods: with low bandwidth and no nearby observations, there is no borrowing of information.
+Additionally, the Gaussian kernel may be ill-suited in this scenario, because the regressor (range) forms an almost regular grid.